Denver · Highland · Jefferson Park

 Anchors

-Empower Field at Mile High, Ball Arena, the Downtown Aquarium, Elitch Gardens redevelopment, Metropolitan State University of Denver, and the Platte River trail network — all within one mile.
+Empower Field at Mile High, Ball Arena, the Downtown Aquarium, Elitch Gardens redevelopment, Metropolitan State University of Denver — all within one mile.

 Adjacency

-One of the few quarter-section sites in Denver where four cultural districts converge — Highland, Jefferson Park, LoHi, and the rapidly evolving stadium / riverfront corridor — in a single corner.
+One of the few quarter-section sites in Denver where four cultural districts converge — Highland, Jefferson Park, LoHi, and the evolving stadium / riverfront corridor.

 Cardinal Point — Looking Northeast showing assemblage opportunity